catrope/sf-open-source-voting-talk/slides.md

 # Other projects
 * Travis County, TX: STAR-Vote
     * Design for a full voting system
-    * "with a view toward ultimately" releasing as free software
+    * "with a view toward ultimately" releasing as open source
     * Abandoned in 2017
 * Los Angeles County, CA: VSAP
-    * Full "voter-centered" redesign
+    * Full "voter-centered" redesign, cost $282M
-    * Being developed, parts submitted for certification
-    * Conflicting statements about free licensing
-    * "open source stack/platform", "publicly owned code"
+    * Will count mail votes in Nov 2018
+    * Advertised as open source, but code is not available

 ---
 # San Francisco's project

 ---
 # SF project goals
-* Free software from the start (GPLv3)
+* Open source from the start (GPLv3)
 * Commercial, off-the-shelf (COTS) hardware
 * Openly licensed documentation (CC-BY-SA)
 * Cheap and easy to reuse